Screenplay Software Options

 This problem is exacerbated by screenwriting books and seminars, in which the reader/student is offered all sorts of advice on storytelling and the screenwriting craft, but little or nothing about methods of utilizing software for developing story ideas, structure, and characters, as well as properly formatting the finished script to meet industry standards.
 There are several possible reasons why this valuable information is not covered in the average book or seminar.
 One possible factor is that some seasoned pros — who oftentimes are the ones writing the books and giving the seminars — still use older technology, with no interest in switching over to screenplay software.
 For example, Joe Eszterhas — who was reportedly paid $3 million upfront for the script to "Basic Instinct" — still uses handwriting and an Olivetti manual typewriter, and apparently has a stack of brand-new ones in storage, in case the manufacturer stops producing them.

-There are numerous facets to writing a winning screenplay — including storyline, character development, plot twists, and the dramatic arch — but in this article we will examine some of the leading computer programs that facilitate writing and formatting a movie script.
+There are numerous facets to writing a winning screenplay — including storyline, character development, plot twists, and the dramatic arch — but in this article I will examine some of the leading computer programs that facilitate writing and formatting a movie script.

 From Draft to Finale

 Of all the screenwriting applications available, one of the best-known is Final Draft — partly because it has most of the features found in competing programs.
 It offers selective typing of characters' names, locations, scene headings, and transitions; in other words, as you type the first few characters — enough to uniquely identify what you want — the program can automatically fill in the rest.
 The program has built into it all of the standard screenplay elements, including action, character, dialogue, scene headings, transitions, and shots.
 In addition, it has revision tracking, more than 50 movie and television story templates, and even a feature that lets you assign computer-generated voices to your characters, so you can hear your script being read aloud.